0xbitx/DEDSEC-KEYLOGGER/README.md

   * Custom Template Payload: Offers flexibility with customizable payload templates for tailored deployment.

   * Discord Webhook Integration: Utilizes Discord webhooks to send captured data, enabling remote monitoring.

+  * Keystroke Conversion: Converts captured keystrokes into a human-readable format, resembling what the user sees on the screen, enhancing readability and comprehension of captured data.

 ### Usage:
    * Run the dedsec_keylogger tool from the terminal.